-- prescription opioids
+- Prescription opioids

-Addiction Vs. Dependence
+Addiction vs. Dependence

 For this reason, these drugs are often viewed as the most addictive drugs, because a person with dependence also has an addiction.
 A person with an addiction is not necessarily dependent on a drug.
 Dependence is extremely hard to overcome alone, and severe addictions (such as ones that have lasted for months or years) may also be hard to overcome.
 Fortunately, many treatment options exist to help people best drug addiction and dependence issues.

 What Factors Affect Drug Use?

-The degree of availability may greatly affect a person’s tendency to abuse the drug.
-Quite often, drug abuse begins as misuse of prescription drugs, such as opioids.
-Drug abuse in this manner is not always intentional, and once a person becomes addicted to a prescription, stopping use may be difficult, especially if the person readily has access to the drug.
+The degree of availability may greatly affect a person’s tendency to use the drug.
+Quite often, drug use begins as misuse of prescription drugs, such as opioids.
+Drug use in this manner is not always intentional, and once a person becomes addicted to a prescription, stopping use may be difficult, especially if the person readily has access to the drug.
 History shows that the more available and legal a substance, the more it may be used.

-While no drug of abuse is exclusive to a certain age group, research shows certain age groups may be more at risk for abusing particular drugs of abuse due to factors associated with their age.
-For instance, older persons are more likely to have issues related to pain, obtain a prescription for an opioid painkiller and fall victim to abuse of the drugs.
+While no drug of use is exclusive to a certain age group, research shows certain age groups may be more at risk for abusing particular drugs of use due to factors associated with their age.
+For instance, older persons are more likely to have issues related to pain, obtain a prescription for an opioid painkiller and fall victim to use of the drugs.
 Conversely, young teens may have ready access to certain drugs available in their area.

-Co-occurring Mental Health Disorders
+Co-Occurring Mental Health Disorders

 Millions of Americans have both a substance use disorder and mental health disorder.
 This is a condition referred to as a co-occurring disorder or dual diagnosis.
 People with a mental health disorder may be at higher risk for developing a substance use disorder because they may turn to drugs or alcohol to cope or in an attempt to alleviate symptoms of their mental disorder.
 Further, having both disorders at the same time may make a person more likely to stay caught in a cycle of addiction.
-Having a substance use disorder may aggravate a mental disorder and vice versa, so it’s important that people struggling with these conditions seek proper treatment for both illnesses at the same time.
+Having a substance use disorder may aggravate a mental disorder and vice versa, so it’s important that people struggling with these conditions seek proper co-occurring disorder treatment for both illnesses at the same time.